Continuing the Arch Linux installation on a PC or virtual machine¶

 In the shell that came up, perform the actual installation.
 The following steps should work.
 If you need more information, consult the Arch Linux installation guide:

-Create a filesystem for your partition.
-While you can use any filesystem, we recommend btrfs as it is tightly integrated with systemd-nspawn, the systemd container tool.
-This may save you a substantial amount of disk space if you might run several UBOS instances in containers later on, e.g. for testing:
+Create filesystems for your partitions 2 and 3 (the first does not need one).
+Partition 2 must be a DOS partition per the UEFI spec.
+For the 3rd (main) partition, you could use any filesystem, but we recommend btrfs as it is tightly integrated with systemd-nspawn, the systemd container tool.
+This may save you a substantial amount of disk space if you might run several UBOS instances in containers later on, e.g. for testing.
+Execute:

 Mount your future root partition in a place where you can install software: